Mnuchin says U.S. coronavirus aid bill cost should be significant, not huge

 “The important issue is, whatever we need, we are going to get from Congress.”

-The U.S. House of Representatives overwhelmingly passed a coronavirus aid package early on Saturday that would provide free testing and paid sick leave, in a bid to limit the economic damage from a pandemic that has shuttered schools, sports arenas and offices.
+The U.S. House of Representatives overwhelmingly passed a coronavirus aid package early on Saturday that would provide free testing and paid sick leave, in a bid to limit the economic damage from the pandemic.

 Mnuchin said he has heard from some small business groups that have concerns, but he is talking with senators and believes there is bipartisan support for the bill in the Senate.

 He said the government would focus on shoring up the airline, hotel and cruise ship industries.
-American Airlines Inc said Saturday it plans to cut 75% of its international flights through May 6 and ground nearly all its widebody fleet, as airlines respond to the global collapse in travel demand due to the coronavirus pandemic.
+American Airlines Inc (AAL.O) said Saturday it plans to cut 75% of its international flights through May 6 and ground nearly all its widebody fleet, as airlines respond to the global collapse in travel demand.

+The Washington Post reported that Trump last week urged Mnuchin in an “explosive tirade” to tell Federal Reserve Chair Jerome Powell to do more to stimulate the economy and keep markets from falling.
+Trump has long complained that Powell, who was recommended for the Fed job by Mnuchin, has kept interest rates too high.

+Asked about the report, the Treasury chief told Fox: “No, the president didn’t erupt at me.
+OK, he president and I — I give him my honest opinions and I respect that he tells me what he wants us to do, so you know this wasn’t erupt.”

 Reporting by David Lawder and Doina Chiacu; Editing by Daniel Wallis and Nick Zieminski